ravi1323/spotify_api/README.md

 To restore the DB to it's blank state: `npm run migrate:undo`

-To seed the data with tracks and artists to explore with REST services:  `npm run seed`

-To remove the seed data (this will remove all track and artist data): `npm run seed:undo`

 ## REST Endpoints

 | path | method | query params | body params |